bramptonsouthwest/lego-robotics/README.md

 4. **Repeat Previous Movement:**
    - Repeat the driving base’s previous movement so that it returns to its original position once more.

 By the end of this module, students will have developed skills in nesting loops, sensor-based decision-making, and iterative programming techniques.
-They will gain practical experience in applying loops and `if` statements to navigate complex environments.
+They will gain practical experience in applying loops and 'if' statements to navigate complex environments.

 ### BEG-12 - Escape of the Walls 2
-Building on the previous module, students refine their programming skills to navigate more complex enclosed spaces.
-They develop strategies for different decision patterns using nested "wait until" blocks.
+In this program, students will learn to program the driving base to navigate within a confined space and escape from enclosed areas using force sensor-based decision-making.
+This module reinforces basic navigation skills and introduces simple nested loops.

+#### Objectives:

+1. **Understand Navigation Within Enclosed Spaces:**
+   - Students will learn to navigate an enclosed space with various walls of storage bins.
+The driving base must follow a series of programmed steps to loop around the space while avoiding the walls.

+2. **Program Driving Base Movement:**
+   - The driving base will continuously move forward until it bumps into a wall using the force sensor.
+Upon encountering a wall, it will:
+     - Move backwards straight for half a wheel rotation.
+     - Turn on the spot counter-clockwise by 90 degrees.
+     - Move forward again until it encounters another wall.
+     - Repeat these actions until the driving base returns to its original position, then loop around the space once more.

+3. **Use of Nested Loops:**
+   - Implement `nested` loops to repeat larger sets of actions:
+     - **Loop** the forwards, backwards, and turning movements upon encountering a wall to move in a full square.
+     - **Loop** the former loop of moving in a square to repeat the action and cycle through the square again.

+4. **Implement Iterative Problem-Solving:**
+   - Use loops to repeat the movement and turning actions.
+This involves programming the driving base to keep moving forward and adjusting its direction when necessary based on the sensor feedback.

+5. **Sequential Movement Commands:**
+   - Ensure that the driving base performs the correct sequence of actions: moving forward, moving backwards, turning, and repeating.
+Ensure that the movement is looped correctly such that the base moves throughout the square only 2 times.

+#### Example Workflow:

+1. **Start Moving Forward:**
+   - The driving base begins by moving forward continuously.

+2. **Detect Wall, Move Backwards, and Turn:**
+   - When the force sensor detects a wall, the driving base will:
+     - Move backwards straight for half a wheel rotation.
+     - Turn on the spot counter-clockwise by 90 degrees.
+     - Move forward until it encounters another wall.

+3. **Repeat Moving Backwards, Turning, and Moving Forward:**
+   - Repeat the moving backwards, turning, and moving forward steps until the driving base returns to its original position.

+4. **Repeat Previous Movement:**
+   - Repeat the driving base’s previous movement so that it returns to its original position once more.

+By the end of this module, students will have developed skills in nesting loops, sensor-based decision-making, and iterative programming techniques.
+They will gain practical experience in applying loops and 'if' statements to navigate complex environments.

 ### BEG-13 - Freeform Maze
 Students apply their programming skills to navigate custom-made mazes with irregular shapes and obstacles.
 This module enhances adaptability, problem-solving, and creativity using loops, variables, and advanced decision-making.